samadarshad/serverless-final-project/backend/Readme.md

 Endpoint is given in console.

-Note: pushing to the `main` branch triggers serverless.app to build and deploy to AWS.

 ### Improvements
 - Can optimise lambda function size.
 Deployment will take longer.
 - Bucket is publically readable.
 Could generate a signed read URL.